 The citizens’ assembly is at the heart of our democratic experiment.
 In a secured space, people selected by lot discuss how our democracy should continue.
 People who would otherwise never enter into conversation together sit alongside each other to discuss fundamental questions.
 Those who would otherwise remain silent are given the opportunity to have their say.

 Why a citizens’ assembly?

-The participating citizens should discuss differing opinions on the possible additions to parliamentary democracy and its possible further developments.
-The main issue is the question with which the Commission of Experts at the Bundestag also deals: should parliamentary democracy be supplemented by direct democracy and citizen participation?
+The participating citizens were meant to discuss differing opinions on the possible additions to parliamentary democracy and its possible further developments.
+The main issue was the question with which the Commission of Experts at the Bundestag also deals: should parliamentary democracy be supplemented by direct democracy and citizen participation?
 What does direct democracy have to look like in order for the people to identify themselves with it?
-A citizens’ report should be produced at the end in which the citizens’ assembly compiles its policy recommendations.
+A citizens’ report was produced at the end in which the citizens’ assembly compiled its policy recommendations.